ZJZAC/awesome-deep-model-IP-protection/README.md

 ## NLP
 1. [Watermarking Neural Language Models based on Backdooring](https://github.com/TIANHAO-WANG/nlm-watermark/blob/master/nlpwatermark.pdf): NLP | Fu et al, 2020.12

-2. [Adversarial Watermarking Transformer- Towards Tracing Text Provenance with Data Hiding](https://arxiv.org/pdf/2009.03015.pdf):  towards marking and tracing the provenance of machine-generated text ; While the main purpose of model watermarking is to prove ownership and protect against model stealing or extraction, our language watermarking scheme is designed to trace provenance and to prevent misuse.
-Thus, it should be consistently present in the output, not only a response to a trigger set. | [BibTex](): abdelnabi2020adversarial | Abdelnabi et al, 2020.9
+2. [Adversarial Watermarking Transformer- Towards Tracing Text Provenance with Data Hiding](https://arxiv.org/pdf/2009.03015.pdf): 和模型水印对于攻击的定义有所不同 towards marking and tracing the provenance of machine-generated text ; While the main purpose of model watermarking is to prove ownership and protect against model stealing or extraction, our language watermarking scheme is designed to trace provenance and to prevent misuse.
+Thus, it should be consistently present in the output, not only a response to a trigger set. | [BibTex](): abdelnabi2020adversarial | Abdelnabi et al, 2020.9 *S&P21*

 3. [Watermarking the outputs of structured prediction with an application in statistical machine translation](https://www.aclweb.org/anthology/D11-1126.pdf): proposed a method to watermark the outputs of machine learning models, especially machine translation, to be distinguished from the human-generated productions. | [BibTex](): venugopal2011watermarking | Venugopal et al, *Proceedings of the 2011 Conference on Empirical Methods in Natural Language Processing* 2011